 Periodontal disease is caused by a variety of contributing conditions.
 These conditions create unhealthy, infected gums.
 If left untreated, periodontal disease, or gum disease, can lead to the loss of teeth and even bone infection.
 The early stages of gum disease are generally painless, making it difficult for individuals to recognize that there is a problem.
-Regular visits to our dentist in Seattle, like Timothy J. Butson, DMD, MSD, are the best way to prevent and combat periodontal disease for Seattle, WA patients.
+Regular visits to our dentist office in Seattle, like Timothy J. Butson, DMD, MSD, are the best way to prevent and combat periodontal disease for Seattle, WA patients.

 Warning signs of periodontal disease include things like: